MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/create-guide-power-automate.md

 ![Power Automate screenshot showing three Add a table rows for three required tables](media/power-automate-create-tables.PNG "Power Automate screenshot showing three Add a table rows for three required tables")

-## Fields required to create a Guides table
+## Fields required to create the Guides table

-The following fields are required to create a Guides table:
+The following fields are required to create the Guides table:

 |Field name|Description|
 |-------------------------------|-------------------------------------------------|